wilmix8/DOTWEB3.0/README.md

 8. It  is  an  User   Friendly  Technology.

-9. It  is   also    used in  GUI   design   like JAVA SWING,  and  JDollarGraphics .
+9. It  is   also    used in  GUI   design   like JAVA SWING,  and  DOTWEB3.0 Graphics .

 10. It  also    support   webservice.